 — Amazon Echo (@amazonecho) February 5, 2017

-In the days before Super Bowl LI, Coca-Cola announced that they were planning to run two 30-second Super Bowl commercials, one for Coke and the other for Sprite.
+In the days before Super Bowl LI, Coca-Cola announced that they were planning to run three , 30-second Super Bowl LI commercials – two for Coke and the other for Sprite.
 Surprisingly, Coke went old-school, recycling existing commercials for Game Day rather than putting together a brand new ad.

-This year, they kicked off the Super Bowl by again airing the “It’s Beautiful” commercial.
-It was already controversial back in 2014 but given today’s political climate the ad, which celebrates multiculturalism and features people singing “America the Beautiful” in several languages, was perhaps even more provocative than ever.
+Last year, Coke kicked off the Super Bowl by again airing the “It’s Beautiful” commercial.
+It had been controversial back in 2014 when it was initially released.
+Given last year’s post-election political climate, however, the ad packed even more punch.
+It celebrates multiculturalism and features people singing “America the Beautiful” in several languages.

 Coke also aired this commercial for their other favorite soda, Sprite.
 It starred LeBron James, but he refused to tell us to drink Sprite.